anominos/AdventOfCode/2024/README.md

 Given `a'` that generates `output[n+1:]`, to generate `output[n:]`, we must have `a = a' * 8 + n` where `0<=n<8`.

 There may be multiple `n` that generate the same character, so we should consider all possibilities.

+## Day 18

+178/172

+when will i write a template bfs

+### Part 1

+Standard bfs. would suggest having a set of blocked positions rather than a grid

+### Part 2

+edit part 1 to be a function returning true if a path exists. binary search on number of bytes to find answer.